theogravity/node-aws-pca/README.md

     }
   })

-  // Get the server certificate
-  // Note: You might have to wait a few seconds if you just issued the certificate
-  // before you can fetch it as AWS PCA has not actually created it yet
+  // issueData will have { CertificateArn, Certificate, CertificateChain }
+  // You can technically stop here as you have the Certificate + CertificateChain data

-  const certData = await pca.getCertificate(issueData.CertificateArn)
+  // Get the server certificate (not needed if you've just called issueCertificate() const certData = await pca.getCertificate(issueData.CertificateArn)

   // certData will have { Certificate, CertificateChain }